schwartzlab-methods/NEST/vignette/workflow.md

 3. NEST_V1_Human_Lymph_Node_spatial_mygraph.html (in NetworkX)
 4. NEST_V1_Human_Lymph_Node_spatial_test_interactive.dot

-Although the NetworkX plot shows the appealing view of CCC, it can be very big and memory-consuming to open in the browser.
-Therefore we prefer to convert the corresponding *.dot file to a *.pdf and *.svg file by executing the following bash script  (takes input the path of *.dot file as an argument):
+Although the NetworkX plot shows the appealing view of CCC, it can be very big and memory-consuming to open in the web-browser and inconvenient to share.
+Therefore we prefer to convert the corresponding *.dot file to a *.pdf and *.svg file by executing the following command (takes input the path of *.dot file as an argument):

 ```
-bash dot_to_pdf_svg.sh output/V1_Human_Lymph_Node_spatial/NEST_V1_Human_Lymph_Node_spatial_test_interactive.dot
+nest output_graph_picture output/V1_Human_Lymph_Node_spatial/NEST_V1_Human_Lymph_Node_spatial_test_interactive.dot
 ```
-It will generate two files: edge_graph.svg and edge_graph.pdf, which are easy to view and share.
+It will generate two files: edge_graph.svg and edge_graph.pdf in the current working directory, which are easy to view and share.

 The screenshots of the component plot and histograms are provided below (you can find the original files inside the vignette directory).
 ![png file of the generated altair plot for top 40000 CCC](../images/altair_plot_human_lymph_top40000.png)